Updates from Wednesday, August 6

 The first major franchise to make its interest known is the Seattle Mariners, according to Ryan Divish of The Seattle Times:

-“To think about where we’ve come from at my introductory news conference, and I think you guys would all agree, the negativity that was surrounding this club, the doubts, I think this organization has come quite far.
+“To think about where we’ve come from at my introductory news conference, and I think you guys would all agree, the negativity that was surrounding this club, the doubts, I think this organization has come quite far," he said.

 McClendon and Co. have since reinforced their words by looking to add Byrd.
 As his current pace suggests, the journeyman has found a new fire at the plate: